-This study introduces a novel framework for human-in-the-loop learning by incorporating Proximal Policy Optimisation to dynamically generate adaptive pain expressions in a robopatient during abdominal palpation.
+This study introduces a novel framework for human-in-the-loop learning by incorporating Proximal Policy optimization to dynamically generate adaptive pain expressions in a robopatient during abdominal palpation.
+This work highlights early trends in how auditory expressions of pain can be shaped through interactive learning with human feedback.
 We used robopatient \cite{protpagorn2023vocal}, a robotic platform that dynamically generates facial expressions and sounds in response to palpation force input from human participants during abdominal palpation.
 In contrast to traditional studies that collect data separately for post-analysis, this experiment follows a closed-loop approach, integrating real-time human feedback into the learning process, allowing the robot to dynamically adjust its auditory pain expressions, creating a more adaptive and personalised experience based on individual palpation.
+Hence, this contribution can be considered an early step toward making the planning and execution of human studies on high-dimensional phenomena such as pain less time-consuming and less exhausting, by incorporating co-optimization and real-time human feedback.
 The concept of robopatient in this context is illustrated in Fig. \ref{concept}.
 The results of the experiment demonstrated the variability of the relationship between palpation and auditory pain expression.
 Hence suggesting the complexity and multidimensional nature of pain expressions, as well as the possibility that this relationship could be personalised.